 The way he approached music, combining tradition and renewal, in a way like Charles Mingus did, inspired many musicians.
 Frans Vermeerssen and Michiel Braam did a project around Kirk's music back in 1995, resulting in their quintet's famous album "One for Rahsaan".

-The six Reeds & Deeds members are from The Netherlands and the US and have their roots in the (post-) freejazz era and played all over the world with, just to mention a few, the Willem Breuker Kollektief, Mal Waldron, Theo Loevendie, I Compani, Bik Bent Braam, and many many others.
-The band is focussing on the compositions of Kirk –such as "The Inflated Tear", "A Laugh for Rory", "Many Blessings", "Vertigo", "Limbo Boat" and "Gifts and Messages"– which are mostly well known but rarely performed.
+The six Reeds & Deeds members were from The Netherlands and the US and have their roots in the (post-) freejazz era and played all over the world with the Willem Breuker Kollektief, Mal Waldron, Theo Loevendie, I Compani, Bik Bent Braam, and many many others.
+The band was focussing on the compositions of Kirk –such as "The Inflated Tear", "A Laugh for Rory", "Many Blessings", "Vertigo", "Limbo Boat" and "Gifts and Messages"– which are mostly well known but rarely performed.

 The Reeds & Deeds project refers to a 1963 album recorded by Kirk and honoring one of the great American jazz musicians.

 Frans Vermeerssen saxes, Alex Coke saxes, flute, Bo van de Graaf saxes, Michiel Braam piano, Arjen Gorter double bass, Makki van Engelen drums